Seek Returns logo

 Min

-AMX vs. TEF: A comparison of their D/E Ratio against the Telecommunications Services industry benchmark.
+AMX vs. TEF: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Wireless Telecommunication Services and Diversified Telecommunication Services industry benchmarks.

 AMX